Degree Sequences vs. Forests in Finite Graphs

-The proof of Theorem \ref{maintheorem} will rely on several key results.
+The proof of Theorem \ref{maintheorem}(a) will rely on several key results.
 We begin by introducing the Tutte polynomial $T_G(x,y)$ of a graph $G$, and we show that the number of forests in $G$ is given by evaluating this polynomial at the point $(2,1)$.
 Next, we discuss orientations of graphs, along with their associated indegree, outdegree, and score vectors.
-Finally, we establish a series of equalities connecting $T_G(2,1)$ to said vectors, which will form the backbone to of the proof of Theorem \ref{maintheorem}.
+Finally, we establish a series of equalities connecting $T_G(2,1)$ to these vectors, which will form the backbone of the proof of Theorem \ref{maintheorem}(a).